Wireless random-access networks with bipartite interference graphs: Transition time: main theorems

-where $n_k \in \mathbb{N}$ is the number of possible nodes that the algorithm can pick at step $k$, while the factor $f_k \in (0,1)$ (to be identified in Theorem \ref{meantransitiontime}) comes from the fact that the node activating at step $k$ is the one that activates first among the $n_k$ nodes with the same least degree.
-Both $n_k$ and $f_k$ depend on the sequence of nodes that have been activated before step $k$. \item[{\rm (iii)}] With high probability as $r \to \infty$, the mean transition time along an admissible path $a \in \mathcal{A}$ given the initial queue lengths $Q^0$ equals
+where $n_k \in \mathbb{N}$ is the number of possible nodes that the algorithm can pick at step $k$, while the factor $f_k \in (0,1)$ (to be identified in Theorem~\ref{meantransitiontime}) comes from the fact that the node activating at step $k$ is the one that activates first among the $n_k$ nodes with the same least degree.
+Both $n_k$ and $f_k$ depend on the sequence of nodes that have been activated before step $k$. \item[{\rm (iii)}] With high probability the transition time of $G$ along an admissible path $a \in \mathcal{A}$ given the initial queue lengths $Q^0$ satisfies

 \end{itemize} \end{teorema}

 Theorem~\ref{mostlikelypaths} will be proved in Section~\ref{subsec:mlp}.
 Note that the mean transition time of the graph $G$ given the initial queue lengths $Q^0$ can be split as